rdylanward/HeatSink/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### Administration Goals

-        1. - Introduce the site and welcome new users -
+        1. - Login with the admin login details -
-        2. - Describe to new users who the owners are and there ethos -
+        2. - Add a new member to the database -
-        3. - Provide a basic description of the features -
+        3. - Add a new controller to the system -
-        4. - Provide new users with clear and concise navigation throughout the site -
+        4. - Add heaters to the controllers -
-        5. - Get new users to try the map feature and explore new destinations and plan activities -
+        5. - Add members to the heater groups to allow access -
-        6. - Provide the opportunity for new users to book a holiday destination -

-    -   #### Returning Visitor Goals
+    -   #### Returning Administrator Goals

-        1. - Steer returning clients to the destinations page to explore new destinations -
-        2. - Ensure that returning clients can book further holidays -
-        3. - Enable users to sign-up for the company newsletter to receive holiday reviews, current deals, and company news -
+        1. - Update details for members, controllers, heaters and member groups -
+        2. - Remove members, controllers, heaters and member groups from database -

-    -   #### Frequent User Goals
+    -   #### Member Goals
-        1. - Enable clients to explore further holiday destinations -
+        1. - Login to the application -
-        2. - Enable clients to book further holidays -
+        2. - Switch heaters on and off -

 -   ### Design
     -   #### Colour Scheme